Rhododendron lochiae

-Rhododendron lochiae is a species of plant in the family Ericaceae, and is one of only two species of the genus Rhododendron that are native to Australia.
-It is found only in restricted areas of mountain–top cloud forest habitats within the Wet Tropics of Queensland World Heritage Site.
-The other species, Rhododendron viriosum, was only formally classified as a separate species in 2002.
+Rhododendron lochiae is a species of plant in the family Ericaceae, and is one of only two species of the genus that are native to Australia.
+It is restricted to cloud forest habitats on a small number of mountain peaks within the Wet Tropics World Heritage site.
+The other Australian species, Rhododendron viriosum, was described in 2002 and is also restricted to high altitude cloud forest, but on different peaks to R. lochiae.